Law & Technology

 There are two methods of applying to the joint degree program:

 - Students may apply to both schools during the same application cycle.
 Only students accepted independently by both schools will be admitted into the joint degree program.
-In general, joint degree candidates are expected to apply initially to Penn Law and to apply to Penn Engineering after they have been accepted by Penn Law.

 Students must select the appropriate Engineering Master’s degree program based on their education and experience.
 Applicants with the pre-requisite Engineering background may apply for the MSE degree.
 Students with no prior educational background in Engineering and Computer Science may apply for the MCIT degree.